bjwillage/bjwillage.github.io/pages/Jobs.md

 *[Federal Government](https://www.usajobs.gov/)<br>
  (They take a long time, so apply early)<br>
  (Taken a couple of stats class and math? look under statistician and math stat as well as analyst or economist)<br>
- (Particular agencies to check: Bureau of Labor Statistics, Census Bureau, Federal Trade Commission)<br>
+ (Particular agencies to check: Bureau of Labor Statistics, Census Bureau, Federal Trade Commission, USDA Economic Research Service)<br>
 *[Federal hiring path for students](https://www.usajobs.gov/help/working-in-government/unique-hiring-paths/students/)<br>
 *ORISE fellowships and PMF fellowships<br>
 *You can also check out state governments